mlswg/mls-protocol/draft-ietf-mls-protocol.md

            application_secret_[sender]_[0]
 ~~~~~

-Note that [sender] represents the index of the member in the roster.
+Note that [sender] represents the index of the member among the
+leaves of the ratchet tree.

 Updating the Application secret and deriving the associated AEAD key and nonce can
 be summarized as the following Application key schedule where